cr0mll/deserter/README.md

 <!---[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 `deserter` is a *targeted* DNS cache poisoner.
 It is capable of DNS cache poisoning *without* bruteforcing the target ID and source port - instead, it sniffs out DNS probes and uses the information inside to craft poisoned responses and send them back to the target.

+### Highlights
+- Silence - deserter doesn't flood the network with any type of packet - it only ever sends a single response per query received
+- Speed - written in C++, the tool is fast which is required when racing against packets coming from the legitimate name server
+- Robustness - deserter supports both A and AAAA record types.
+Support for authority poisoning and DNS over IPv6 is also coming!

 <!-- GETTING STARTED -->
 ## Getting Started